 Status Progress Council will be participating in the 2020 Community Satisfaction Survey which will be conducted in February/March.
 A detailed advocacy register is available on Council's website, and is checked and updated at least monthly.
-The most recent update was the addition of information about Council supporting the Raise the Rate' campaign, a federal initiative to raise minimum payments for the unemployed in light of high living costs.
+The most recent update was the addition of information about Council supporting the 'Raise the Rate' campaign, a federal initiative to raise minimum payments for the unemployed in light of high living costs.
 Council also participated in the global '16 days of Activism' campaign against family violence.
 Victorian council initiatives were coordinated by the MAV who provided funding in support of the campaign.
 One ward meeting was organised this quarter for Red Gum Ward (Keysborough South focus) at the request of Cr Kirwan.
-Action Achieve an index score of 62 or higher for community consultation and advocacy (Community Satisfaction Survey) Maintain a detailed advocacy register on Council's website and prepare an updated advocacy document for distribution to local Members of Parliament Facilitate Community Forums as requested by Councillors Priority Continue to be a strong advocate on issues of community importance which are beyond Council authority
+Action Continue to be a strong advocate on issues of community importance which are beyond Council authority (Community Satisfaction Survey) Maintain a detailed advocacy register on Council's website and prepare an updated advocacy document for distribution to local Members of Parliament Facilitate Community Forums as requested by Councillors Priority Continue to be a strong advocate on issues of community importance which are beyond Council authority

-Priority Action Progress Status Undertake proactive communication on key issues to foster community Grow Council's social media following by 10 per cent from a base figure of 19,000 Total quarterly growth (Facebook, Twitter, Instagram, YouTube and LinkedIn CGD Official Channels combined) = 3.5 per cent understanding grand and and and and and and and and and Facebook - 13,269 total followers, 182 posts sent, 30,271 engagements, 639,526 post reach (organic and paid).
+: Priority Action Progress Status Undertake proactive communication on key issues to foster community Grow Council's social media following by 10 per cent from a base figure of 19,000 Total quarterly growth (Facebook, Twitter, Instagram, YouTube and LinkedIn CGD Official Channels combined) = 3.5 per cent مارمن عرمانسا و Facebook - 13,269 total followers, 182 posts sent, 30,271 engagements, 639,526 post reach (organic and paid).
 Total growth = 2.6 per cent Twitter - 4,494 total followers, 43 tweets sent, 247 engagements, 25 link clicks, 12 retweets.
 Total growth = 0.7 per cent Instagram - 3,311 total followers, 49 posts, 1,494 engagements, 33 comments, 30 average engagements per post.
 Total growth = 4.2 per cent YouTube - 91 total subscribers, 16,486 views, 18,387 minutes watched.
-Total growth = 0 per cent LinkedIn - 4,564 followers, 43 posts, 1,558 engagements, 1,115 clicks.
+Total growth = 0 per cent Linkedin - 4,564 followers, 43 posts, 1,558 engagements, 1,115 clicks.
 Total growth = 8.4 per cent Implement and promote the new Community Engagement Framework The new Community Engagement Framework is now complete and available on Council's website.
 Along with the new Community Engagement Toolkit, this is being rolled out across the organisation and promoted to all staff as a comprehensive resource for any engagement activities.
 Staff have undertaken IAP2 training and are also available to assist with the implementation of community engagement.
 Review and continue implementing the Language and Communication Action Plan All actions of the Language and Communications Action Plan have been initiated.
 Six actions have been completed and nine actions relate to ongoing work.
 One action on investigating a language aides program for volunteers and staff working with CALD communities is yet to be completed.